wazuh/wazuh-documentation/source/installation-guide/kibana/index.rst

     .. note:: The Kibana service listens to the default port 5601.
 The browser address will be: ``https://<kibana_ip>:5601`` replacing <kibana_ip> by the Kibana server IP.

 After the first attempt to access the Wazuh Kibana plugin may prompt a message that indicates that the Wazuh API is not working.
-To solve this issue edit the file ``/usr/share/kibana/optimize/wazuh/config/wazuh.yml`` and replace the ``url`` value by the Wazuh's server IP used in the installation.
+To solve this issue edit the file ``/usr/share/kibana/optimize/wazuh/config/wazuh.yml`` and replace the ``url`` value by the Wazuh's server IP in which the Wazuh API is installed:

   .. code-block:: yaml